Deploying BOSH on GCP

 After completing this topic, you will have the following:

-- A copy of the manifest you use to deploy the BOSH Director
+A copy of the manifest used to deploy the BOSH Director

 Note: A manifest is a YAML file that defines the components and properties of a BOSH deployment.

 A basic cloud config

 Note: A cloud config is a YAML file that defines IaaS-specific configuration for BOSH.

 A set of load balancers